 Residents and their guests are not permitted on the building roofs.
 Failure to comply will result in eviction.

-Whether you’re just moving in or looking to complete (or maybe upgrade) your cleaning kit, we’ve put together a list of the most essential cleaning tools you can have in your unit.
+Whether you’re just moving in or looking to complete (or maybe upgrade) your personal cleaning kit, we’ve put together a list of the most essential cleaning tools you can purchase.
+The guidelines also includes information on what cleaning supplies you should have in your cleaning kit, as well as tips and tricks for hard to clean areas.

 Residents are responsible for maintaining the rental units and all furnishings in the same condition as when they moved in.
 This includes walls, floors, ceilings, doors, fixtures, furnishings, and window coverings.
 All new residents are issued an apartment inventory and condition list at move-in and will have 72 hours to complete the form.
 Residents will not be charged for deficiencies identified on the form at move-in.
 Damages other than wear and tear will be charged to the resident’s Student Account.